 After doing a little research, I ended up switching to SiteGround.
 So far, it’s worked out MUCH better than Bluehost did for me.
 I’m not sure why Siteground seems to perform so much better with respect to uptime, but it’s a point of pride for SiteGround which they discuss on their page here.

-Just look at how my site has done in the past 12 months:
+Just look at how sites have done on SiteGround in the past 12 months:

 I’ve been with SiteGround now for over a year and based on my experience, I highly recommend starting your blog with Siteground.

 In the remainder of this post, you’ll see step-by-step screenshots to help you work your way through the blog setup process.